Current Students in Music

 Yes.
 If you are eligible for GI Bill benefits and have remaining entitlement, you can use it for a graduate degree and beyond.

 Yes- as long as they are required for graduation, VA will cover them.
 Summer is a great times to maximize your benefits, too. for undergraduate students, if you enroll in two 3-hour courses in Summer I and two 3-hour courses in Summer II, you will only expend about 2 months of GI Bill eligibility while you accomplish an entire semester’s worth of coursework!
-Graduate students are only required to enroll in 6 total semester hours over the course of summer to be considered full-time.
+Graduate students are only required to enroll in 6 total semester hours over the course of summer to be considered full-time in most cases.

 Active duty service members who are currently stationed in Texas can request a waiver of out-of-state tuition rates by completing an Active Duty Military Certification Form and submitting it to the Registrar prior to the census date of the term.
 Spouses and dependent children can request this waiver as well.
 See our Residency Information page for more information.